WABAM/Machine-learning-Projects/README.md

-# Machine-learning_finance_retail_ecommerce_marketing
+# Machine-Learning_Financial_Analytics
-This contains projects in finance,retail,ecommerce and marketing domain
+This contains projects in Banking and Finance domain